IBM/docker-dojo/README.md

     go build -tags netgo -installsuffix netgo -o myapp myapp.go
 ```

 And that’s partially correct, that will start a new container based on “golang” and execute the “go build” command.
 However, remember that the file system of that container is just whatever the “golang” Docker image had - which means it doesn’t have our source code.
 In order to fix that we can tell Docker to “mount” our source code (the “src” directory) into the container.
 Then those files will be available to all processes executed in the container.
-So, the command in the Makefile will now look like this:
+So, the command in the Makefile will now look like this (as seen in Makefile1):

 docker run -v $(PWD):/src golang \
     go build -tags netgo -installsuffix netgo -o myapp myapp.go